-If you wish to be setup to send EDI claims online, you may contact the PH Tech EDI Support at 503.584.2169, opt 1 or email EDI.Support@phtech.com.
+If you wish to be setup to send EDI claims online or are having trouble with direct claim submissions, you may contact the PH Tech EDI Support at 503.584.2169, option 1 or email EDI.Support@phtech.com.
+You can become a direct submitter to PhTech or you can use your clearinghouse.
+If you do not see your clearinghouse on the below list, please reach out to PhTech EDI Support Line above.